 Please note: The Pier St Petersburg closed on May 31, 2013.
-It will be demolished to make way for a new structure with a target opening date of 2015.
-They are obviously behind schedule!
+It was demolished to make way for a new structure with an original target opening date of 2015.

 My first visit to The Pier St Petersburg, Florida was on a bright, steamy July summer day to celebrate a birthday.

 We had never been here before so while we knew the basics of it; dining, shops, attractions etc, we didn’t know fully what to expect other than a new experience.

 And, it was pleasant despite the steamy day along downtown St. Pete’s sparkling bay front from where “The Pier” stretches out into Tampa Bay.

 It is, of course, right on the water, so the breeze blowing in off Tampa Bay took a little bit of the edge off a 90 plus degree day.
 But it was warm with a humid breeze that felt good to me.